learn-co-curriculum/dsc-introduction-to-neural-networks/README.md

 ## Introduction

 Neural networks are becoming increasingly more popular and are responsible for some of the most cutting edge advancements in data science including image and speech recognition.
 They have also been transformative in reducing the need for intensive and often time intensive feature engineering needed for traditional supervised learning tasks.
-In this lecture, we'll further investigate the architecture of neural networks.
+In this lesson, we'll investigate the architecture of neural networks.

 ## Objectives

 You will be able to:
-* Explain what neural networks are, and what they can achieve
+- Explain what neural networks are and what they can achieve
-* Explain the basic architecture of a neural network
+- List the components of a neural network
+- Explain forward propagation in a neural network
+- Explain backward propagation and discuss how it is related to forward propagation

 ## What is a neural network?

 Let's start with an easy example to get an idea of what a neural network is.
 Imagine a city has 10 ice cream vendors.
 We would like to predict what the sales amount is for an ice cream vendor given certain input features.
-Imagine you have several features to predict the sales for each ice cream vendor: the location, the way the ice cream is priced, and the variety in the ice cream offerings.
+Let's say you have several features to predict the sales for each ice cream vendor: the location, the way the ice cream is priced, and the variety in the ice cream offerings.

 Let's look at the input feature *location*.
 You know that one of the things that really affect the sales is how many people will walk by the ice cream shop, as these are all potential customers.
 And realistically, the volume of people passing is largely driven by the *location*.